x01Jin/discord-games-launcher/README.md

 4. Dummy window closes automatically
 5. Discord removes the status within ~15 seconds

-### Cleanup on Removal

-When you remove a game from library:
+**Removing a game:**

 1. Stops the process if running (with recursive termination)
-2. Removes the executable file
+2. Removes the executable file and game directory
-3. Removes the PID tracking file
-4. Removes PyInstaller build artifacts (dist/, build/, .spec)
-5. Removes the entire game directory
-6. Removes the database entry
+3. Removes the database entry

 ## Limitations